PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 Use the following YAML template to format the output.
 Ensure that strings are properly escaped if words are double-quoted inside.
 Ensure that the "reason" does not reveal or provide a hint to the answer but explains why it ws chosen or exists.
+Ensure that if a question or answer has a double-quote in it, that the entire string is enclosed with a single-quote, and vice versa,

 questions:
 - question: Which of the following are nice letters?